Professor of Management

 Research Expertise: Business analytics, operations and management science, planning and scheduling under uncertainty, optimization

-David L. Woodruff is Professor at the Graduate School of Management at the University of California at Davis.
-His research concerns computational aspects of optimal decision making.
+Professor David Woodruff’s research concerns computational aspects of optimal decision making.
 He is particularly interested in problems with a mix of discrete and continuous choices with multiple time stages when there is significant uncertainty.
 He research includes solution algorithms, problem representation and modeling language support.
 He has worked on applications in operations, logistics, science, and has been involved recently in a number of applications in electrical energy planning and scheduling.

 Professor Woodruff teaches the core class in Managing for Operational Excellence.
-He has also teaches the Management Science class from time to time.
+He has also taught Management Science class.
 Woodruff has served a term as Associate Dean for Instructional Programs and also as Director of Concurrent Degree Programs.